Social media challenge dares users to ‘detox’ for 25 days for $2,500 - NewsBreak

 Social media challenge dares users to ‘detox’ for 25 days for $2,500

-ST. LOUIS ( KTVI ) — Millions of Facebook and Instagram users had to go hours without checking their feeds on Monday, but could you do it for 25 days straight?
+ST. LOUIS, M.O.
+(KTVI) — Millions of Facebook and Instagram users had to go hours without checking their feeds on Monday, but could you do it for 25 days straight?

 All Home Connections, which is affiliated with AT&T, is trying to encourage the healthy use of social media and will reward one lucky applicant with the cash prize for pausing their social media use for nearly a full month.